Spring Canyon Coal Mines

 The ICC's decision for denial was appealed by both the Utah Terminal and the Utah Railway, and another hearing was held on October 10, 1922.
 At the hearing, testimonies of the public service commissions of both Nevada and Idaho, along with testimonies of the Standard Coal Company, the Spring Canyon Coal Company, the Peerless Coal Company, and the Carbon Fuel Company (the four major customers of the proposed railroad) were all heard to be in support of interstate rates for the Terminal company, and acquisition of the Utah Terminal by the Utah Railway.
 This time the application was granted, based on the D&RG's inability to furnish cars to meet increased demand caused by a coal miner's strike between April and August 1922, together with a shopman's strike from July to September 1922, which affected the availability of locomotives for use on coal trains.
 The D&RG's inability to furnish the badly needed cars in a period of unusually high demand convinced the commission that competition was indeed needed, and the coal companies got their wish of not having to depend on a single carrier to ship their coal.
 (79 ICC 187)

 The terminal company had applied to the Interstate Commerce Commission for interstate through rates, but was denied.
 Upon appeal, the ICC reheard the case and approved the application on April 3, 1923.
 Interstate shipments over the by-then Utah Railway Spring Canyon Branch began on May 21, 1923.
-(Utah Railway: Manual, p.
+(Utah Railway.
+Official Manual of Utah Railway Company, No. 2, 1937, revised 1944, p.
 23)

 The ruling grade of the Utah Terminal Railway was in favor of the loaded cars, a steady 4.9 percent down from Standardville to Jacobs, the connection with Utah Railway.
 (Utah Railway condensed profile, 1933)